se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 ![image](images_doc/ApiTest.png)

-## Docker
+## Deployment

-Docker is a lightweight virtualization tool that allows us to isolate the development environment and ensure the reproducibility of our experiments.
+ Docker is a lightweight virtualization tool that allows us to isolate the development environment and ensure the reproducibility of our experiments This section also covers the use of Docker Compose to launch a monitoring infrastructure with Prometheus and Grafana, along with a custom backend and frontend.

 ### Components